-The ticket is valid for unlimited journeys within a 24-hour period and is the perfect way to get around if you want to give your legs a rest.
+The ticket is valid for unlimited journeys within 24 hours and is the perfect way to get around if you want to give your legs a rest.
 The route includes 16 stops around the city and passes the famous Jesus Lane, Fitzwilliam Museum, Market Street, and Botanic Gardens, among others.

 The bus tour tickets cost just £16.50.

 4. See the Famous Backs of the Colleges